DUE to popular demand, we have added another Auckland date: Wed 9 August (Tue 8 is now fully-booked)

 Every trustee, trust manager and grants advisor needs an understanding of our nation’s founding document, Te Tiriti o Waitangi, and what it means for their work in philanthropy.

-We’re proud to offer one-day Treaty workshops in Christchurch Thu 20 July and Auckland Tue 8 (FULL) and Wed 9 August specifically for those working in funding.
+We’re proud to offer one-day Treaty workshops in Auckland Tue 8 (FULL) and Wed 9 August specifically for those working in funding.
 It is designed to be particularly helpful for non-Māori funders who want to question and explore the Treaty’s implications in a positive, interactive learning environment.

-The workshops will be facilitated by Kim Penetito and Joe Waru (Auckland) and Sacha McMeeking (Christchurch).
+The Auckland workshops will be facilitated by Kim Penetito and Joe Waru.